MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/enter-temporary-access-pass-manage-mode.png" alt-text="Screenshot of how to complete MFA to access the Security info page.":::

-1. You can see Passkey in Aithenticator as a new sign-in method.
+1. You can see your passkey in Authenticator as a new sign-in method.

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/new-passkey-in-security-info.png" alt-text="Screenshot of a new passkey for Authenticator for iOS in the Security info page.":::